aspose-barcode/aspose-barcode-reference-tutorials/content/english/java/barcode-configuration/configuring-wide-narrow-ratio/_index.md

 ---
-title: Configuring Wide-Narrow Ratio in Java
+title: Configuring Wide-Narrow Ratio in Java with Aspose.BarCode
 linktitle: Configuring Wide-Narrow Ratio
 second_title: Aspose.BarCode Java API
 description: Learn how to configure wide-narrow ratio in Java barcodes using Aspose.BarCode.
 Follow our step-by-step guide for seamless customization.